ckb-js/lumos/packages/indexer/README.md

 ```
 It will fetch cells between `[fromBlock, toBlock]`, which means both `fromBlock` and `toBlock` are included in query range.

-Note: Prefix search on args and range query can't be used at the same time so far.

 Page jump when queryring cells is supported:

 ```javascript